 This is an example of what I call "inherited suffering" - it's the kind of suffering that our children experience because we have yet to recover and heal from the wounds we received from the generation before us.
 I don't want anyone to feel bad about this.
 It's just what's happened.
 But the outcome is that we don't offer emotional support to boys in many ways that we aren't even conscious of because that's how we were socialized to respond.
 It's a legacy that leaves countless boys' emotional development severely lacking.

-Meanwhile, we have a culture that is saturated by the worship of guns and the use of violence as an expression of male power - from movies icons like John Wayne and James Bond to the example set by our own military - projecting dominance, agency and power through violence is deeply embedded in our cultural subconscious.
+Meanwhile, we have a culture that is saturated by the worship of guns and the use of violence as an expression of male power - from movie icons like John Wayne and James Bond to the example set by our own military - projecting dominance, agency and power through violence is deeply embedded in our cultural subconscious.
 For boys experiencing alienation, an inability to process difficult emotions, stunted empathy growth in the brain due to chronic stress and a crippling lack of self-worth - often mixed in with the hate-based ideologies of many adults - the seduction of finding the ultimate (perceived) catharsis through the act of killing becomes tragically predictable.

 For everyone that wants to go beyond gun reform, which is merely one branch on a sprawling tree, this is the fundamental design problem we have to address: